Class teacher: Mr Franklin

 David Walliams is truly inspirational!

-- For their homework, children will have Learning Journal to submit at the end of each half term in order to promote their topic work in History, Geography or Science.
+- For their homework, children will have a Learning Journal to submit at the end of each half term in order to promote their topic work in History, Geography or Science.

 - Along with their homework, children will also receive their weekly spellings on a Friday and will be tested the following Thursday.